Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Blue/README.md

 This writeup documents the exploitation of the TryHackMe **Blue** machine, a Windows target vulnerable to the SMBv1 vulnerability addressed in **MS17-010**, publicly exploited through **EternalBlue**

-The objetive was to identify exposed SMB services, confirm the presence of the MS17-010 vulnerability, exploit it to gain remote access, and validate system-level compromise.
+The objective was to identify exposed SMB services, confirm the presence of the MS17-010 vulnerability, exploit it to gain remote code execution, and validate system-level compromise.

 This machine is especially relevant because EternalBlue was one of the vulnerabilities abused during the WannaCry ransomware outbreak, demonstrating how an exposed and unpatched SMB service can lead to severe real-world impact.